wp-plugins/ads-campaigns/readme.txt

 == Description ==

-> Create Facebook Ads and Google Ads from your Wordpress!
+> Create Facebook Ads and Remarketing Ads from your wordpress!
 Create, monitor and schedule your ads easily.
 Use the Ad Buddy system to automatically optimize your ads for amazing results!

 > Can be used and integrated with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins for more leads and improved conversion rates on your site.

-Create great Facebook Ads and Google Ads in seconds!
+Create great Facebook Ads and Remarketing in seconds!
 Automatically optimize your ads for the best results and lowest price!

 ### How it works